 In this regard, comprehensive and strategic mitigation of the risks associated with a data breach is a top priority for DXC.
 Our approach includes an in-place crisis management plan to prepare for potential data breach incidents through a data breach response team triaging adequate defined and comprehensive investigation and notification protocols to ensure a coordinated, timely data breach response.
 This response includes management escalation and reporting actions as well as management of remediation efforts.
 If a breach occurs, DXC will duly report the incident to the relevant customers and authorities in accordance with contractual and legal requirements.
-To ensure that company, client and personal information is accessed only to meet business requirements, DXC provides employees with training on privacy and security matters.
-In addition, DXC is self- certified to the Privacy Shield Framework via the EU and the U.S. Department of Commerce to signal our compliance with global privacy and data protection requirements.
-Across our global data security program, we use cybersecurity expertise to deter and mitigate threats, and we maintain ISO 27001 Information Security Management certifications at key delivery centers.
-To adequately address related compliance obligations and requirements, DXC has established a data privacy governance structure supported by an effective data privacy program.
+To ensure that company, customer, and personal information is accessed only to meet business requirements, DXC provides employees with training on privacy and security matters.

+Privacy Shield Framework